·

 – It all started with the go-carts, because also Gori started with them

 I will remeber using Rumi cylinders.
-He also entered the 200cc twin engines
+He also entered the 200cc twin

 category, his riding skills were really good, a very good driver.
-We both
+We

-come from go-carts were your tuning experience for two stroke engines becomes
+come from go-carts were your tuning experience for two stroke engines

 rises up a lot.